bozemanpass/merge-testnet/README.md

 "bellatrix"
 ```

-To check if your `bellatrix` network is in a pre- or post-Merge state, look at the contents of the `ExecutionPayload`.
-The easiest item to check is the ETH1 block number.
+To check if your `bellatrix` network is in the pre- or post-Merge state, look at the contents of the `ExecutionPayload` in the latest block.
+The simplest member to check is the ETH1 block number.
 As long as this is `0`, the testnet is pre-Merge.
-If it is non-0, it is post-Merge.
+If the value is non-0, it is post-Merge.

 ```
 # Pre-Merge